Commercial property leases

 - petition for your bankruptcy (see the later section Bankruptcy).

-In the next sections we describe each of these types of action and what your rights are.
+We describe each of these types of action and what your rights are later in the fact sheet.

 If the rent arrears are owed by a limited company, you may be able to apply for a moratorium for the company.
 This is a formal breathing space that would stop a landlord taking further action for existing rent arrears.
 The purpose of a moratorium is to give you time to put a plan into place to deal with the company’s debts.
 For more information, see our Limited companies fact sheet.